CCKennedy/minode-um/DHT11.md

 #### 1.Get the temperature

-Get the current temperature,you can configure the format of the temperature in Celsius or Fahrenheit.
+Get current temperature,you can configure the format of the temperature in Celsius or Fahrenheit.

 > ![pic1](./image/DHT11/get-temperature.png)